andrewstarritt/quaternion/README.md

 real components).
 The real part accessable via the real attribute.
 Thus both q.w and q.real return the real or scalar part of q.

-The vector part is accessable via the vector and imag attributes which provides a tuple of floats.
+The vector part is accessable via both the vector and imag attributes which provide a tuple of floats.
 The following Python expressions are equivilent:

     q.vector